ljensen505/ChessPvP/README.md

 From the project directory, run `python game.py host`

 Depending on your OS, you may need to use `python3` instead.
 This will launch the game and show a few helpful tips, which are as follows
-- Press 'esc' or close the window to quit the game
+- Press `esc` or close the window to quit the game
-- Press 'c' to clear the game and start anew.
+- Press `c` to clear the game and start anew.
 - Your server will start automatically, though a 2nd person joining is not necessary.

 To join the game